kloosterpm/bdsi.utwente.nl/CONTRIBUTING.md

     -   install git, if needed (<https://git-scm.com/>)
 -   `ruby >=2.5, >=3.x`
     -   install or update ruby, if needed (<https://jekyllrb.com/docs/installation/>)
+    - while ruby 3.x or greater _should_ work, I've had more success with ruby 2.5 or greater.
     -   make sure to also install the jekyll and bundler gems

 Open a terminal, and cd to an appropriate location.
 Then clone this repository, and cd into it.